 Various medications exist that can be used in the short term to prevent further seizures.
 Diazepam (which has gained no shortage of notoriety for its use and misuse by humans in the form of Valium) is the mainstay of treatment in acute cases, but it appears that supply issues are looming with this medication.
 Fortunately, other similar medications such as midazolam and lorazepam, and the unrelated medication propofol, also work well.

-There are many causes of seizures in dogs.
+There are many causes of dog seizures.
 In young dogs less than five years of age, epilepsy is the most common cause.
 The term epilepsy is rapidly becoming outdated because of the implication that it is a single disease.
 In fact, epilepsy almost certainly encompasses a spectrum of conditions that cause seizures for unknown reasons in dogs.

-However, in the long term things become trickier for those dogs diagnosed with epilepsy.
-Many veterinary neurologists recommend starting long-term anti-seizure medications such as phenobarbital, potassium bromide, zonisamide, levetiracetam, or (rarely) gabapentin after any seizure.
+In the long term things become trickier for those dogs diagnosed with epilepsy.
+Many veterinary neurologists recommend starting long-term anti-seizure medications such as phenobarbital, potassium bromide, zonisamide, levetiracetam or (rarely) gabapentin after any seizure.
 However, these medications have potential side effects or issues that must be considered, especially in young dogs who might be looking at a lifetime of medication.
-Phenobarbital works well but can cause liver problems, weight gain, and possibly pancreatitis.
+Phenobarbital works well but can cause liver problems, weight gain and possibly pancreatitis.